DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/groups.rst

 You can filter the feed by clicking on one or more of the following:

-**Comments:** This shows all of the comments made by users about the group
+**Comments:** This shows all of the comments made by users about the group.

-**Activity:** This is running list of all of the activity changes made to a Group Record
+**Activity:** This is a running list of all of the activity changes made to a Group Record.

 ---------------